Decide whether to apply round 1 vs round 2 and learn how to maximize your odds of getting accepted

 Round 1 vs Round 2 vs Round 3

 Round 1, for nearly every MBA program, yields the highest probability for acceptance.
 Why?
-Round 1 is almost always the smallest batch of applicants—a lot of people don’t get it together in time—so acceptance percentages of course skew higher within a smaller pool.
+Round 1 almost always has the smallest batch of applicants—a lot of people don’t get it together in time—so acceptance percentages of course skew higher within a smaller pool.
 But it’s also often the case that the strongest applicants are the ones ready to apply by the earliest deadline.

 Your competition in round 1 is tough, but if you’re ready with your application materials and are satisfied with your GMAT scores, you should apply to your top-choice programs in the first round.